 3.2 mile corridor (approximately 6.4 miles of track, with streetcars sharing travel lanes with vehicles)

-6 Stations plus 1 potential interim station
+6 to 7 Stations plus 1 potential interim station

 Frequency - Streetcars would arrive at stations every ten minutes during peak times and 20 minutes during non-peak times, with the ability for more frequent service to respond to major events